 3. Psychedelic Salt Mines, Russia

 Located 650 feet below the city of Yekaterinburg in Russia.
-The red, yellow, blue, green swirls of magnesium that cover the walls, floors, ceilings and every other exposed surface of the mines have earned it its name.
+The red, yellow, blue, green swirls of magnesium that cover the walls, floors, ceilings, and every other exposed surface of the mines have earned it its name.
 With huge widening tunnels, it’s easy to lose track of time, hunger as well as the way.
-If you go down these mines, you’re going down in a trance, and we can’t promise what comes out will be a 100% you.
+If you go down these mines, you’re going down in a trance, and we can’t promise what comes out will be 100% you.